YunoHost/lxctest/README.md

 ```
 lxc:
   store: release
-  release: lts
+  releases: lts
 ```

 #### Store

 Defines which store of Ubuntu images to use.
 Two options:

-- release: standard images, see `lxc image list images:` for a full list.
+- images: standard images, see `lxc image list images:` for a full list.
 This is the default option.
-- cloud: Images containing cloud-init, see `lxc image list ubuntu:` for a full list.
+- ubuntu: Images containing cloud-init, see `lxc image list ubuntu:` for a full list.
-- cloud-daily: Daily images containing cloud-init, see `lxc image list ubuntu-daily:` for a full list.
+- ubuntu-daily: Daily images containing cloud-init, see `lxc image list ubuntu-daily:` for a full list.

 ```
 lxc:
-  store: release  # Default
+  store: images  # Default
-  store: cloud
+  store: ubuntu
-  store: cloud-daily
+  store: ubuntu-daily
 ```

 #### Release